-The Tuition Reimbursement Program is designed to encourage employees to continue their self-development by enrolling in accredited classroom and on-line courses which will prepare them in new concepts and methods needed to meet the changing demands of County services.
+The Tuition Reimbursement Program is designed to encourage employees to continue their self-development by enrolling in classroom or online courses which will prepare them in new concepts and methods needed to meet the changing demands of County services.

 B. Eligibility of Employees for Tuition Reimbursement